 By doing that, you were basically increasing your chances of success, and if you persisted with sneaking in for an extended period of time, you would eventually get better at it.

-When we practice mindfulness, our ability to notice things get better, and with that our ability to delve deeper into something, processing and analyzing it in a way more thorough level.
+By practicing meditation, our ability to notice things get better, and with that our ability to learn and improve.

-Once your ability to notice is in fact better, you can become more aware to everything you practice as it is being practiced more efficiently, and actively "supervise" yourself.
-And since you know yourself better than anyone, you can be your own coach in the best way.
+Once your ability to "notice" is in fact better, you can become more aware to everything you practice more efficiently.
+You can then and actively "supervise" yourself in real-time.

-In fact, many pro-athletes like LeBron James and Kobe Bryant now incorporate meditation in their daily routine, saying it helps them see the game in a clearer and calmer way, as well as seeing their training sessions in a different light.
+In fact, many pro-athletes like LeBron James, Michael Jordan and Kobe Bryant have incorporated meditation in their daily routine, saying it helps them see the game in a clearer and calmer way, as well as seeing their training sessions in a different light.

 Reason Three - Have Better Relationships